For the most part, the current conversation on how AI could affect employment seems to revolve around two conflicting ideas.

 In addition to improved lending practices, here are two other ways enterprise AI applications can help boost business performance.

 Operations.
 Many of the startups and new businesses that are savvy users of AI are disruptors.
 They will challenge companies that aren't embracing change, which will foster healthy competition and innovation.
-Advances in analytics for businesses are already helping provide better insights that can lead to improved business health.
+Advances in analytics for businesses are already helping to provide better insights that can lead to improved business health.

 For example, we're seeing reduced levels of fraud and financial risk in companies that use AI-augmented analytics to identify potentially fraudulent transactions.
 Companies are also using AI to help them detect potential defects in assembly lines so they can prevent disruptions to production.